e-basis Coefficients of Chromatic Symmetric Functions: Introduction

 \end{theorem} Indeed, since Stanley's original proof relied on passing to quasisymmetric generating functions of posets, recent results proving the same result in a more combinatorial manner have been noteworthy \cite{delcon, hwang}.

 However, Stanley provided another theorem even more general than this, though rarely cited in the literature.
 The \emph{sink sequence} of an acyclic orientation $o$ is the tuple $ss(o) = (s_1, s_2, \dots)$, where $s_1$ is the number of sinks of $o$, $s_2$ is the number of sinks of $o$ after deleting the $s_1$ original sinks, and so on.
-Furthermore, call a partition $\nu$ of $s \leq |V(G)|$ \emph{allowable} if there exist disjoint stable sets $S_1, \dots, S_{l(\nu)}$ of $V(G)$ such that $|S_i| = \nu_i$.
+Furthermore, call a partition $\nu$ of $s \leq |V(G)|$ \emph{allowable} if there exist disjoint stable sets $S_1, \dots, S_{\ell(\nu)}$ of $V(G)$ such that $|S_i| = \nu_i$.
 Then Stanley showed \begin{theorem}[Theorem 3.4, \cite{stanley}] Let $\mu$ be a partition of $r \leq |V(G)|$ with $k$ parts.
-Suppose that for every allowable $\nu$, either \begin{itemize} \item $\nu$ does not dominate $\mu$, or \item $\nu_i = \mu_i$ for $i \in \{1,2,\dots,k\}$. \end{itemize}
+Suppose that for every allowable $\nu$, either \begin{itemize} \item $\nu$ does not dominate $\mu$, or \item $\nu_i = \mu_i$ for $i \in \{1,2,\dots,k\}$.\footnote{For clarity, we note here that in later sections, when $\mu$ and $\nu$ satisfy one of the above two conditions, we say $\mu$ \textbf{partially dominates} $\nu$, and $\mu$ is a \textbf{maximal} partition of $G$ when it partially dominates all allowable partitions.
+See Definitions \ref{def:partialdom} and \ref{def:maxallow}.} \end{itemize}

 Let $X_G = \sum c_{\lm}e_{\lm}$.
 Then for any $j \in \{0, 1, \dots, |V(G)|-r\}$ (with $j = 0$ possible only if $r = |V(G)|$) the number of acyclic orientations of $G$ with sink sequence of the form $(\mu_1, \dots, \mu_k, j, \dots)$ is equal to